revbayes/revbayes.github.io/developer/tutorial/index.md

 {% section Including script snippets %}

 You can dynamically include snippets from your script files using the `snippet` filter.
 You can extract a range of line numbers using the `lines` option, or you can extract a block of text using the `block` option.
-You can refer to the script file by name, or you can use a Liquid variable, for instance obtained from the `page.files` array.
+You can refer to the script file by name, or you can use a Liquid variable, for instance, obtained from the `page.files` array, or using the `match_file` filter.

 {% preview %}
 Here are lines 1-7 of `example.Rev`